JDurstberger/border-collie/README.md

 ### TODO

 - Test service is running by calling discovery
-- Remove service-task when service process dies by itself
 - Add stop-all button
-- Allow pulling service
+- Allow pulling service/s
 - Allow cloning new services
-- Allow setting services path
 - Check if service has successfully started
-- Allow ignoring services
+- Allow navigating to settings
-- Allow configuring ignored services
+- Show warning and error counts on services